A Diversified Portfolio Built for Success

-Granite Ridge Resources owns wells and top-tier acreage across the Permian basin as well as four additional prolific and unconventional basins across the United States.
-Rather than drilling wells ourselves, we choose to increase asset diversity and decrease overhead by investing in a smaller portion of a larger number of high-graded wells, drilled by proven public and private operators.
-This allows us to build a portfolio of upstream oil and gas assets that is highly diversified in terms of geography, geology, hydrocarbon mix, and operator.
+Granite Ridge Resources owns wells and top-tier acreage across six prolific and unconventional U.S. basins: Permian, Eagle Ford, Bakken, Haynesville, DJ Basin, and Utica.Instead of drilling our own wells, we invest in a smaller share of a larger number of high-quality wells operated by proven public and private operators.
+This approach boosts asset diversity, reduces overhead, and creates a portfolio that is varied by geography, geology, hydrocarbon mix, and operator.

 Please view our latest investor presentation for additional information on our assets, including production and acreage.